How Do I Keep My Playground Surface From Getting Hot?

 By Created: February, 2018 - Modified: July, 2021

-Related Product: Blue Sky Rubber Playground Tile 2.75 Inch Colors
+Related Product: Blue Sky Rubber Playground Tile Colors 2.75 Inch x 2x2 Ft.

 The main purpose of a playground surface is to keep kids safe and comfortable as they play and run around.
 Over the years, immense progress has been made in safety of playgrounds, particularly in regards to new surface technology.
 Playground flooring now has better cushion and shock-absorption to lessen the impact of accidents.
 Plus, they have better traction to prevent accidents in the first place.

 Hot Playgrounds: A Safety ThreatWhile falling is a huge concern on playgrounds, there are other less obvious ones that are also important to consider.
 Thermal burns is another big one.
 Despite common understanding, it is not just metal slides that can get hot enough to burn skin.
 Certain equipment, especially dark-colored surfaces, can cause thermal burns.
 Surfaces heat up when sitting in direct sunlight for long periods of time - even in mild weather.
 Playground flooring is the same.
 Concrete, asphalt and dark-colored plastics and rubbers are particularly susceptible to reaching burnable temperatures.

 Any child can be burned by playground surfaces, but children under two are the most susceptible.
 The younger the child, the more delicate their skin is and the easier it is to burn.
 Plus, reflexes do not kick in the same way as they do with older children, so a child may feel a burn but may not understand to remove himself/herself from the surface.